lehendo/sovereign/README.md

 npm run tauri dev
 ```

+**macOS Users - Required Permissions:**

-**macOS Users:** When the app first runs, macOS will prompt for **Screen Recording** permission.
-Click "Open System Settings", enable the permission for Sovereign, then restart the app.
-See `TESTING.md` for detailed setup instructions.
+When the app first runs, macOS will prompt for permissions:

+1. **Screen Recording Permission** (Required):
+   - Click "Open System Settings" when prompted
+   - Go to **System Settings > Privacy & Security > Screen Recording**
+   - Enable "Sovereign" (or "Cursor" if running in dev mode)
+   - Restart the app

+2. **Accessibility Permission** (Required for Privacy Guard):
+   - Go to **System Settings > Privacy & Security > Accessibility**
+   - Enable "Sovereign" (or "Cursor" if running in dev mode)
+   - This allows the app to detect active window titles for blacklist checking
+   - Restart the app after enabling

 ### Build for Production